Shipwrecking: Navigation errors

-Many shipwrecks have occurred when the crew of the ship allowed the ship to collide with rocks, reefs, icebergs, or other ships.
-Collision has been one of the major causes of shipwreck.
-Accurate navigation is made more difficult by poor visibility in bad weather.
-Also, many losses happened before modern navigation aids such as GPS, radar and sonar were available.
-Until the 20th century, the most sophisticated navigational tools and techniques available - dead reckoning using the magnetic compass, marine chronometer (to calculate longitude) and ships logbook (which recorded the vessel's heading and the speed measured by log) or celestial navigation using marine chronometer and sextant - were sufficiently accurate for journeys across oceans, but these techniques (and in many cases also the charts) lacked the precision to avoid reefs close to shore.
+Many shipwrecks occur when a ship's crew allows the vessel to collide with rocks, reefs, icebergs, or other ships.
+Collisions have been one of the major causes of shipwrecks.
+Accurate navigation is made more difficult by poor visibility in adverse weather conditions.
+Many losses occurred before modern navigation aids such as GPS, radar, and sonar were available.
+Until the 20th century, the most sophisticated navigational tools and techniques available—dead reckoning using the magnetic compass, the marine chronometer (to calculate longitude), a ship's logbook (which recorded the vessel's heading and speed measured by chip log), and celestial navigation using marine chronometer and sextant—were sufficiently accurate for ocean voyages, but these techniques (and, in many cases, the charts) lacked the precision to avoid reefs close to shore.

-The Scilly naval disaster of 1707, which claimed nearly 2,000 lives and was one of the greatest maritime disasters in the history of the British Isles, is attributed to the mariner's inability to find their longitude.
+The Scilly naval disaster of 1707, which claimed nearly 2,000 lives and was one of the greatest maritime disasters in the history of the British Isles, has been attributed to the mariners' inability to determine their longitude.
 This led to the Longitude Act to improve the aids available for navigation.
 Marine chronometers were as revolutionary in the 19th century as GPS is today.
-However the cost of these instruments could be prohibitive, sometimes resulting in tragic consequences for ships that were still unable to determine their longitude, as in the case of the Arniston.
+However, the cost of these instruments could be prohibitive, sometimes resulting in tragic consequences for ships that were still unable to determine their longitude, as in the case of the Arniston.

-Even today, when highly accurate navigational equipment is readily available and universally used, there is still scope for error.
-Using the incorrect horizontal datum for the chart of an area may mislead the navigator, especially as many charts have not been updated to use modern data.
-It is also important for the navigator to appreciate that charts may be significantly in error, especially on less frequented coasts.
-For example, a recent revision of the map of South Georgia in the South Atlantic showed that previous maps were in some places in error by several kilometres.
+Even today, when highly accurate navigational equipment is readily available and widely used, there is still scope for error.
+Using an incorrect horizontal datum for a chart may mislead the navigator, especially as many charts have not been updated to modern data standards.
+It is also important for navigators to recognize that charts may be significantly in error, especially on less frequented coasts.
+For example, a recent revision of the map of South Georgia in the South Atlantic showed that previous maps were, in some places, inaccurate by several kilometers.

-Over the centuries, many technological and organizational developments have been used to reduce accidents at sea including:
+Over the centuries, many technological and organizational developments have been used to reduce accidents at sea, including: